Knighth/No-Tree-Dirt/ReadMe.txt

-Side note: All tree asset that get changed, stay changed untill assets are unloaded by game. generally you would think this would be at each return to menu... but that's not always the case.
+Side note: All tree asset that get changed, stay changed untill assets are unloaded by game.
+Generally you would think this would be at each return to menu... but that's not always the case.
 This mod, at the moment does not put them back on map-unload, basically on purpose, but it easly could be changed to do so.